-- d) Ramp setting must be within the indicated tolerances of the appropriate graph. - f) The surface must be a flat plane - A ramp designed in any method to be other than flat (wedge, kick, bow, etc..) is illegal and NOT allowed.
+- d) Ramp setting must be within the indicated tolerances of the appropriate graph. - f) The surface must be a flat plane

+A ramp designed in any method to be other than flat (wedge, kick, bow, etc..) is illegal and NOT allowed.
 The tolerance of the plane deviation is maximum 2.0 cm as a concave deviation.
 In addition, the maximum deviation, if larger than 1.0cm, must occur in the centre of the out of water surface +/- 50 cm.
 Example: If the jump surface out of the water is 6.8m, then the maximum measured deviation must be between 2.9m and 3.9m from the top of the jump.
 No overall convex deviation is allowed.
 Minor convex at bottom where the hinge is against the surface may occur or where there is a main support.
 The intent is that the ramp will not have a general upward bow (convex) from bottom to top.
 The tolerance is only permitted when the ramp deviates from perfectly flat due to ageing, stress or imperfections in the building materials.
-Such deviations should be rectified if possible. - g) An apron shall extend the full length of the ramp on the right-hand side.
+Such deviations should be rectified if possible.

+- g) An apron shall extend the full length of the ramp on the right-hand side.
 The apron must have a minimum depth under water of 20cm when the ramp is set for the 1.80m height in Men's divisions.
-Ramp aprons shall be of a different colour or shade from the ramp surface to provide a satisfactory contrast between apron, water and jump surface. - h) 6.40m and 6.80m length markings (classic), for the extended ramp the markings will be at 6.70m and 7.10m (extended) clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
-The length under water of 50cm must be maintained for any ramp type, for safety. - I) The jump apron shall have a minimum angle of 28° from perpendicular and a maximum angle of 60° .
-The recommended angle is 45° . - j) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
+Ramp aprons shall be of a different colour or shade from the ramp surface to provide a satisfactory contrast between apron, water and jump surface. - h) 6.50m and 7.00m length markings clearly identified, shall be placed on the apron and/or ramp surface so that they are readily visible.
+The length under water of 50cm must be maintained for any ramp type, for safety. - I) The jump apron shall have a minimum angle of 28° from perpendicular and a maximum angle of 60°.
+The recommended angle is 45°. - j) It is recommended that all jump surfaces (fiberglass) be of a red-orange colour.
 Wax surfaces on wood will remain their natural colour.

-For a detailed ramp check sheet, please consult the website www.cableski.org
+For a detailed ramp check sheet, please see section Appendices and Diagrams or consult the website www.cableski.org